kakstys68/tictactoe/README.md

 # TicTacToe
-Tic-Tac-Toe console game with an unlimited sized board created using c++
+Tic-Tac-Toe console game with an unlimited sized board created using C++